keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>

-### Fallacies of Presumption

-* **Petitio Principii (Begging the Question).**
+### Fallacies of Presumption -- Petitio Principii (Begging the Question)

 * The fallacy of begging the question occurs when an argument's premises assume the truth of the conclusion, instead of supporting it.
 In other words, you assume without proof the stand/position, or a significant part of the stand, that is in question.
 Begging the question is also called arguing in a circle.

+</section><section data-markdown>

+### Fallacies of Presumption -- Petitio Principii (Begging the Question)

 * Example: "Erica: "How do you know that the Bible is divinely inspired?"
-Pedro: "Because is says right in the third chapter of II Timothy that 'all scripture is given by divine inspiration of God.';
+Pedro: "Because is says right in the third chapter of II Timothy that 'all scripture is given by divine inspiration of God.'
 * "Sheeple who deny the truth of Marxism are simply dancing to the tune of their capitalist masters, as Marx understood so well."
 * "Women who oppose feminism have internalized mysogyny."